-For some builders, icare hbcf may require security in the form of a deed of indemnity as a condition of approving eligibility or providing cover for a specific project.
-Bank guarantees will not be sought for providing insurance eligibility, although a builder can provide a bank guarantee if the builder chooses to do so (refer Table to B1).
-Other security relates to an indemnity under a group trading agreement where an entity is operating as part of a group structure.
+For some builders, insurers have required security in the form of a deed of indemnity as a condition of approving eligibility or providing cover for a specific project.
+In some circumstances builders have provided a bank guarantee (refer to Table B1).
+"Other security" relates to an indemnity under a group trading agreement where an entity is operating as part of a group structure.

-Securities provided prior to 1 July 2010 by builders to former insurers are unable to be transferred to icare hbcf, and will remain in place until they are released by the insurers.
-Such securities held by former insurers are not included in the table below.
+Securities provided prior to 1 July 2010 by builders to former insurers were not transferred to icare hbcf.
+They remain in place until they are released by the former insurers.
+Such securities held by former insurers are not included in the following table (next page).